Code-Institute-Submissions/TeachFlow/testing.md

 * I would like any class material featured to be focused on learning English words and improving students speaking skills.
     * Multiple content is featured including flashcards, a song lesson, and a memory game.
     * A 'Farmyard Animal' theme is used to create a realistic class lesson.
-    * The class lesson is focused on improving vocabulary, pronunciation & grammar..
+    * The class lesson is focused on improving vocabulary, pronunciation & grammar.
     * Each section of the lesson includes duration recommendations.
     * The screenshot below shows the 'Flashcard' section of 'Classtime'.